sdcnku/micropython/docs/library/omv.image.rst

    ``roi`` is the region-of-interest rectangle tuple (x, y, w, h).
 If not specified, it is equal to the image rectangle.
 Only pixels within the ``roi`` are operated on.

+   Only supported on the OpenMV Cam M7 or better (not enough RAM on the M4).

    Not supported on compressed images.